casper-network/docs/docs/casper/dapp-dev-guide/getting-started.md

 **1. CMake**

 CMake is a popular build tool that we will utilize, and you may very well have it already installed.
 If you do, make sure that you have the latest version (currently 3.19.4).
-If you need to install or upgrade it, follow the steps located here: <https://cmake.org/install/>.
+If you need to install or upgrade it, follow the steps located here: https://cmake.org/install/.
 Once installed, check your version as shown below.
-It should resemble this output:

 ```
 $ cmake --version